 Safe Touches ©

 An evidence-based, interactive child sexual abuse prevention workshop designed to educate and empower children in kindergarten through third grade (K-3).
+Available in-person or virtually, in English and Spanish, and now adapted for children with autism and similar disabilities.

 What is Safe Touches©?